thilinarmtb/NekBench/README.md

 - `build.sh` - creates the directory structure for a particular benchmark run depending on the parameters given to `go.sh` script.
 - `scaling.sh / pingpong.sh` - contains logic for scaling and ping-pong benchmarks.
-- Case direcotry name and the case name inside it should be the same i.e., if your case directory is `/home/foo/eddy`, then there should be `eddy.usr`, `eddy.rea` and `eddy.map` inside that directory.

 ### Caveats